When: August 28, 2015 at 13:30-15:30 CEST

 What: Launch of three new Technical Focus Papers

-Speakers at the launch was Prof. Shen Dajun of Renmin University (GWP China), Jozsef Gayer (GWP Central and Eastern Europe) and Prof. Moses Tenywa from Makerere University (GWP Eastern Africa).
-They introduced the following Technical Focus Papers:
+Speakers at the launch will be Prof. Shen Dajun of Renmin University (GWP China), Jozsef Gayer (GWP Central and Eastern Europe) and Prof. Moses Tenywa from Makerere University (GWP Eastern Africa).
+They are introducing the following Technical Focus Papers:

 China's Water Resources Management Challenge: The three red lines